 Visual relationship maps like Revegy’s help you gain a full understanding of the most important stakeholders, how they’re connected within the organization, and help your teams focus on execution tactics and activities to gain access and communicate value to the individuals influencing the budget and buying decisions.
-Visualizing this information with a relationship map, representing friends, foes, and third-party influencers, is critical to helping your team identify gaps in relationships and build quality relationship development plans.
+Visualizing this information with a relationship map, representing friends, foes, and third-party influencers are critical to helping your team identify gaps in relationships and build quality relationship development plans.
 Revegy’s Relationship Maps take the blinders off of megadeals, and allow sales teams to do the following:

-- Quickly and easily map contacts from your CRM and visually connect the dots – from coaches and stakeholders, to decision makers and procurement, organizational charts are easily built with drag and drop functionality.
+- Quickly and easily map contacts from your CRM and visually connect the dots – from coaches and stakeholders to decision-makers and procurement, organizational charts are easily built with drag and drop functionality.

-- Analyze scorecards to identify who is friend and who is foe and the strength of the relationship.
+- Analyze scorecards to identify who is friend and who is a foe and the strength of the relationship.

 - Determine the relationships that you need to grow and any political risks that may need to be neutralized.

 - Avoid surprises that could arise from new players entering the sales cycle unexpectedly.

 - Align sales tactics to the priorities, initiatives, and goals that matter most to each individual.